Is fetal doppler use safe for my baby?

 As always, if you have any questions or concerns regarding the rental of a fetal doppler for home use please speak with your healthcare provider.

-No you do not need to have your doctor's approval to rent a doppler in Canada, no prescriptions or referrals are necessary.
-However you may find it helpful to bring your doppler to your next visit so that your doctor can assist you with proper use.
-And we always recommend that our customers discuss renting or purchasing a doppler with thier care provider if possible.
+No you do not need to have your doctor's approval to rent a fetal doppler in Canada, no prescriptions or referrals are necessary.
+However you may find it helpful to bring your baby doppler to your next visit so that your doctor can assist you with proper use.
+And we always recommend that our customers discuss renting or purchasing a baby doppler with thier care provider if possible.

-We receive many referrals from doctors and midwives, doppler use is considered to be a safe and effective way to help ease pregnancy concerns.
+We receive many referrals from doctors and midwives, fetal doppler use is considered to be a safe and effective way to help ease pregnancy concerns.

 How early can your dopplers detect the heartbeat?